 About Beverage Cartons

-As a circular and sustainable solution, based on the life cycle assessment (LCA) methodology, beverage cartons typically have a much lower carbon footprint when compared to alternative packaging solutions.
-In addition, beverage cartons contribute to a low carbon circular economy through the sourcing of the renewable materials and recycling at end-of-life.
-In 2020, Eunomia stated “beverage cartons are recycled at scale across the EU… based upon this consideration they should be categorized as recyclable packaging”.
+As a circular and sustainable solution, based on the Life Cycle Assessment (LCA) methodology, beverage cartons typically have a much lower carbon footprint when compared to alternative packaging solutions.
+In addition, beverage cartons contribute to a low carbon circular economy through the sourcing of renewable materials and recycling at end-of-life.
+In 2020, Eunomia stated that “beverage cartons are recycled at scale across the EU […] and based upon this consideration they should be categorized as recyclable packaging”.
 They are a truly circular packaging solution.

 Essential and Safe

 Each of us use beverage cartons in our daily life: from milk at the breakfast table, to a juice on the commute to work, or a refreshing drink after our evening exercise.
 A widely used form of sustainable packaging, beverage cartons protect beverages and food, enabling these products to be distributed safely at ambient temperatures or under refrigerated conditions.